EBSA and School Refusal: A SENCO's Complete Guide

 Sensory Overload as a Trigger

 Brereton and Tonge (2005) found 89% of autistic learners have strong sensory sensitivities.
-Unlike anxiety avoidance, sensory avoidance responds to real-time stimuli.
-A learner in a loud hall isn't anxious, they feel genuine distress.
+Sensory avoidance is different from anxiety avoidance because it responds to stimuli happening in the moment.
+A learner in a loud hall is not simply anxious, they feel genuine distress.
 A learner shutting down in assembly is experiencing sensory overload.

-SENCOs face a challenge: sensory and anxiety EBSA appear similar on records.
-Both show absence and reluctance (Kearney, 2002).
-Look closer: sensory distress targets specific times/places (Evans et al., 2018).
-Anxiety avoidance, however, generalises to school itself (Elliott & Place, 2019).
-Sensory EBSA improves with changes.
-Anxiety needs graded exposure (Muris & Field, 2011).
+SENCOs face a clear challenge: sensory EBSA and anxiety EBSA can look similar on records.
+Both involve absence and reluctance to attend (Kearney, 2002).
+The difference is in the pattern: sensory distress is linked to specific times or places (Evans et al., 2018), while anxiety avoidance spreads to school itself (Elliott & Place, 2019).
+Sensory EBSA often improves when the setting changes, but anxiety needs graded exposure (Muris & Field, 2011).

 Masking, Burnout, and the Avoidance Cycle